Docker Compose Deployment

 Architecture

-The Docker setup includes three services:
+The Docker setup includes five services:

 1. PostgreSQL Database (postgres)